ops-school/admission-challenge/README.md

 1. Install [Vagrant](<https://www.vagrantup.com/>) .
 1. Mirror this git repo using the instructions [here](https://help.github.com/articles/duplicating-a-repository).
 Then clone it locally. (**Please DO NOT fork this repo!!! **)
 1. cd to the vagrant directory in the repo  - candidates-assignment/vagrant.
+1. create a branch winter2019 and make all your changes in that branch
 1. Run `vagrant up` and make sure you can ssh into both machines from your repo directory using `vagrant ssh server1` and `vagrant ssh server2`

 * for vagrant assistance see [vagrant docs](https://www.vagrantup.com/docs/)